The Rise of AI Language Pathologists: Exploring Two-level Prompt Learning for Few-shot Weakly-supervised Whole Slide Image Classification: Method

-We utilize the large language model GPT-4 \cite{57} to construct instance and bag-level prompts as efficient language priors to guide the instance-level feature aggregation and the bag-level few-shot prompt learning.
+We utilize GPT-4 to construct instance and bag-level prompts as efficient language priors to guide the instance-level feature aggregation and the bag-level few-shot prompt learning.

 Instance-level prompt groups are designed to generate visual descriptions of various instance phenotypes as prior knowledge to effectively guide instance-level feature aggregation.
-Each prompt group corresponds to a potential tissue phenotype that may appear in WSIs and consists of three parts.
+Each prompt group corresponds to a potential tissue phenotype that may appear in WSI and consists of three parts.
 The first part is a text description of various instance phenotypes in the form of "an image patch of [Lymphocytes]".
 Typically, instances in a WSI contain information about different phenotypes, such as different forms of tumor cells, lymphocytes, epithelial cells, etc. For the second part, we used a question-answering mode with GPT-4 to obtain common visual descriptions of different instance phenotypes in WSIs.
-Note that these visual descriptions do not require manual design but are obtained from GPT-4.
-Representative instance prototype descriptive prompts of different tasks are shown in Figure \ref{supfigure1}, \ref{supfigure2} and \ref{supfigure3}.
-Please note that the construction of instance prototype descriptive prompts depends on the specific task.
-For example, in the tasks of tumor detection (Camelyon16 Dataset) and lung cancer subtyping (TCGA Lung Cancer Dataset), since the input slides have not been annotated to distinguish different regions, there may be various tissue phenotypes other than cancer cells.
-Therefore, we construct instance prototype descriptive prompts based on the descriptions corresponding to different tissue phenotypes.
-On the other hand, in the task of determining lymph node metastasis from primary lesions (Cervical Cancer Dataset), as the network input consists of pre-annotated tumor regions, our focus is mainly on different phenotypic information related to tumor cells when constructing instance prototype descriptive prompts.
-These descriptions provide medical prior information from different perspectives on the factors leading to high and low probability of lymph node metastasis.
+Note that these visual descriptions do not require manual design but are obtained from GPT-4, as shown in the Supplementary Materials.
 For each instance phenotype, we focus on guiding GPT-4 to describe the visual characteristics it has from a visual perspective, thereby establishing visual priors for these phenotypes.
 Inspired by the learnable prompt in CoOp \cite{56}, we design the third part as a learnable prompt representation.